 If you get a large capital influx

 The easy solutions would be some massive influx of capital, such as stock options in a company that skyrockets in value or a huge inheritance … or winning a major lottery

 prize.
 Such an influx of capital would provide funds to pay off the debt, invest for retirement and cover the costs of a sabbatical or round-the-world vacation.

 If your spending is meager

 At the other end, the problem might be soluble if your needs at retirement are quite modest.
 Meager needs would require less saving to reach retirement, allowing you to spend more now and even take off from work for a period of time.

 If you’re spending is average, and you don’t have the fortune of a major capital influx, then you really need a good plan that plots out how you will pay off the debt, save money for the

-sabbatical or vacation, and still save and invest enough to meet your
+sabbatical or vacation, and still save and invest enough to meet your retirement needs.

 Obviously, one strategy would be to delay retirement.
 This way you need to save and invest less now to fund your lifestyle when you do retire.